app-furqan/quran-app-data/README.md

 ## Included Content

-This repository includes the following tafsirs (Quranic commentaries) and grammatical analysis:
+This repository includes the following tafsirs (Quranic commentaries) and grammatical analysis in SQLite format:

 ### I'rab (Grammatical Analysis)
 - **إعراب القرآن (I'rab al-Quran)** - Comprehensive grammatical analysis of the Quran by Sheikh Muhammad Ibrahim al-Karbasi